Gusb3ll/murasame-bot/README.md

 This is murasame bot i make for my discord server.
 And yes, this is my first discord bot.
-So expected some nastey code that need to be optimize.
+So expected some nasty code that need to be optimize.